yyrichy/VanillaTerra/README.md

 Used on the BTE NE 1.18 vanilla Minecraft server.
 Uses [terraminusminus](https://github.com/SmylerMC/terraminusminus).

-(Currently only works on BTE default settings/projection)
+(Currently only supports BTE default settings/projection)

+## Requires

+[PaperMC](https://papermc.io/) or a fork downstream of it (You can't use Spigot/CraftBukkit/Bukkit)

 ## Commands:
 ### /tpll